noerdisch/jenkins-scripts/README.md

 ## License

-This Vagrant box is licensed under the permissive [MIT license](http://opensource.org/licenses/MIT) - have fun with it!
+This is licensed under the permissive [MIT license](http://opensource.org/licenses/MIT) - have fun with it!